The Japanese Garden

 The Japanese Garden itself is a stroll garden; a relatively large garden, often centred around a lake, with meandering paths which can be wandered around to take in the changing views.
 The use of a large pond adds a sense of expansion and openness, while offering the opportunity for reflections of the garden and the sky.
 It features two bridges - the ‘yatsuhashi’ zigzag bridge and the ‘sorihashi’ arched bridge - which, in Japanese culture, symbolise our journey through life.

-Within the Japanese Garden is a dry garden - “karsansui” - which contains a carefully composed arrangement of rocks and mosses, with sand with patterns carefully raked each day to represent ripples in water.
+Within the Japanese Garden is a dry garden - “karsansui” - which contains a carefully composed arrangement of rocks and mosses, with patterns carefully raked each day to represent ripples in water.
 There are four moss islands within, with rock arrangements of a turtle and crane to represent good fortune.
 The dry garden is surrounded by “tome ishi”, Japanese boundary stones which indicate that visitors are not to enter the area.

-Many plants and trees within the garden are representative of what would be found in a typical Japanese garden, though some are Scottish to represent the fusion of the two cultures, such as the 90 different moss species found throughout garden, which are gathered from the surrounding estate woodlands.
-There is also a diverse wildlife present throughout the garden; the pond contains koi carp and trout, and around the garden red squirrels have been spotted.
-We always encourage visitors to report on wildlife they see!
+Many plants and trees within the garden are representative of what would be found in a typical Japanese garden, though some are Scottish to represent the fusion of the two cultures.
+A good example are the 90 different moss species found throughout garden, which are gathered from the surrounding estate woodlands.